6 ways to improve your mental wellbeing when making a career change

 Simple activity: Try writing three things down each day that you have achieved.

 Journalling can also help you navigate tricky decisions.
 A simple pro and con list (ideally on a nice big piece of paper) can help get puzzling thoughts of your head.

 To help with decision making:

 - Accept that you can't have it all

 Mental health charity, Mind, found that learning can boost self-confidence and self-esteem, help build a sense of purpose, and help us connect with others.
 Since we can boost our confidence by developing new competencies, focus on any potential up-skilling that you could do to help improve areas of knowledge and boost your confidence for your transition.

-- General Assembly: check out their upcoming 2030 event
+- General Assembly: check out their upcoming courses and events.

 - LinkedIn: Start a free month trial and test out their online courses

-- Escape The City: Check out our own events and accelerator programmes
+- Escape The City: Check out our events and programmes